bc-compsci-club/club-connect/README.md

 - [Node.js (14.15.4 LTS recommended)](https://nodejs.org/)

-### Running the Website
+### Running the Portal in Development Mode

+1. Navigate to the `/frontend` and/or `/backend` directory depending on the part you want to run.
-1. Run `npm install` to install the necessary dependencies.
+2. Run `npm install` to install the necessary dependencies.
-2. Run `npm start` to start the development server.
+3. Run `npm run dev` to start the development server.

-3. The frontend is now running in development mode on [http://localhost:3000](http://localhost:3000).
+You will need to run these commands in the `/frontend` and/or `/backend` directory separately.

+By default, the frontend will run on [http://localhost:3000](http://localhost:3000) and the backend will run on [http://localhost:8080](http://localhost:8080).

 ### Building for Production

+1. Navigate to the `/frontend` and/or `/backend` directory depending on the part you want to build.
-1. Run `npm install` to install the necessary dependencies.
+2. Run `npm install` to install the necessary dependencies.
-2. Run `npm run build` to minify and build the React frontend in production mode.
+3. Run `npm run build` to compile an optimized build for production use.
-3. The production-ready frontend has been built to the `/build` directory and can now be deployed.
+4. The production-ready frontend has been built to the `/build` directory and can now be served using `npm start`

+You will need to run these commands in the `/frontend` and/or `/backend` directory separately.

+### Deploying the Frontend to Google App Engine

+The `deploy` npm script will run the steps needed to build and deploy the app with just one command.
+Refer to the [Google App Engine documentation](https://cloud.google.com/appengine/docs/standard/nodejs/building-app/deploying-web-service) for steps on installing `gcloud` and configuring your Google Cloud Platform project.

+1. Navigate to the `/frontend` directory and initialize your Google App Engine project.
+2. Run `npm install` to install the necessary dependencies.
+3. Run `npm run deploy` to build and deploy the app to Google App Engine.

 ## Browser Tests